ePages-de/epages-docs/_posts/2017/2017-09-01-socrates-2017-order-is-optional.md

 Vim clearly won this time around.
 I was able to share knowledge I gained at university in a session about compilers, explaining the basic steps of language processing, grammars, and syntax trees.

-Also a talk about the BEAM virtual machine (VM), the Erlang/Elixir/LFE runtime, drew my attention.
+Also a talk about the BEAM virtual machine (VM), the Erlang/Elixir/LFE runtime, by [Jan Stępień](https://twitter.com/janstepien) drew my attention.
 Actually the BEAM VM is more like an operating system than a runtime: It prioritizes processes (Erlang functions), and assigns them to schedulers.
 Inter-process communication happens via messages in [Erlang](https://www.erlang.org/).
 Those are copied from the source to the target process, no memory is shared.